-For example, a researcher might wish to establish the effect of temperature on the rate of plant growth; temperature is the independent variable.
+A researcher might wish to establish the effect of fertilizer on the rate of plant growth; amount of fertilizer is the independent variable.
 They could regard growth as height, weight, number of fruits produced, or all of these.
 A whole range of dependent variables arises from one independent variable.

-In the above example, the plants must all be given the same amount of water, or this factor could obscure any link between temperature and growth.
+In the above plant growth example, the plants must all be given the same amount of water, or this factor could obscure any link between fertilizer and growth.

 For the antihistamine trial, a confounding variable may be that a participant’s symptoms could improve simply with the passage of time.
 This is addressed with a control group that receives no medicine at all, allowing researchers to compare all groups and isolate only the true effects of the medicine.
 The participants might also be asked to stop all other medication during the experiment – another possible confounding variable.